 Students will develop an information system from its investigation phase through analysis, design, implementation, installation and review.
 Students will not be placed with their current employer.

-PREREQUISITE(S): Students must complete all CIS program requirements with at least a 2.75 G.P.A. and arrange scheduling of this course with the CIS advisor and the Work Based Learning Coordinator at least one semester prior
+PREREQUISITE(S): Students must complete all CIS program requirements with at least a 2.75 G.P.A. and arrange scheduling of this course with the CIS advisor and the Work Based Learning Coordinator at least one semester prior to enrollment.

-SPECIAL TOPICS IN COMPUTER INFORMATION SYSTEMS CIS 297 3(2-2-0)
+CIS 297 SPECIAL TOPICS IN COMPUTER INFORMATION SYSTEMS 3(2-2-0)